kkohbrok/mimi-metadata-minimalization/draft-kohbrok-mimi-metadata-minimalization.md

 # Pseudonymization

-The main mechanism to hide the user and client identifiers from the hub and providers in the context of individual groups and use user- and client-level pseudonyms instead.
+The main mechanism to hide the user and client identifiers from the hub and providers in the context of individual groups and use user-level and client-level pseudonyms instead.

-The main purpose of the pseudonymization scheme described in this document is to hide metadata from service providers with as little impact as possible on the features provided by the base MIMI protocol.
-In particular, this means that by default, User and client identifiers are still visible to (other) users and their clients.
+The purpose of the pseudonymization scheme described in this document is to hide metadata from service providers with as little impact as possible on the features provided by the base MIMI protocol.
+This means that by default, User and client identifiers are still visible to (other) users and their clients.

-However, the pseudonymization scheme can also be used to hide a user's identity from other users.
+In addition, the pseudonymization scheme can also be used to hide a user's identity from other users.
 See Section {{user-to-user-pseudonymity}} for more details.

 # Pseudonymity through credential encryption

-To hide their identities from providers, clients use PseudonymousCredentials to represent them in MIMI rooms.
+Clients use PseudonymousCredentials to represent them in MIMI rooms to hide their identities from providers

 ~~~ tls
 struct {